AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/performance.md

  * If you would like to overwrite both you can implement INavigationClient directly instead */ class CustomNavigationClient extends NavigationClient{
-    constructor(history) {
+    constructor(navigate) {
         super();
-        this.history = history // Passed in from useHistory hook provided by react-router-dom;
+        this.navigate = navigate // Passed in from useNavigate hook provided by react-router-dom;
     }

     // This function will be called anytime msal needs to navigate from one page in your application to another